 Pros

 - The calendar is intuitive and flexible.
-You can easily drag & drop appointments, set multiple availability blocks per day, and jump to any date.
+You can easily drag and drop appointments, set multiple availability blocks per day, and jump to any date.
 The three appointment types help you mix patient bookings with personal tasks and group classes.

 - New waitlist functionality lets you add clients to a queue and send them availability texts when slots open.
 Once an appointment is created, you can send instant SMS/email reminders or telehealth links without leaving the card.
 The calendar flags and filters (by clinic/location or custom tags) keep things organised.